Empowering vulnerable employees with technology

 While the chatbot prototype faced technical challenges, the project provided valuable insights into the potential of AI tools in supporting vulnerable employees.

-The final solution aimed to empower employees by providing a reliable, easy-to-use digital assistant, freeing up managers to focus on human-centered tasks.
-The project underscored the importance of grounding design in real user data and avoiding assumptions based on incomplete personas.
+The final solution will empower employees by providing a reliable, easy-to-use digital assistant and freeing up time from managers to focus on human-centered tasks.